dewadkar/weka-textclassification/documents/Report.md

 ### Which text categorization algorithm is the most effective?
 Why it works better than other algorithms on this task?
            - Algorithms selected for the experiments are 1.
 J48-Decision tree 2.
 Naive Bayes 3.
 Support vector machine

+          Observation: In both the task SVM outperforms in all attribute selection algorithm.
+Text similarity is observed in mulitdimension where each dimension contribute with integratation.
+Where as in NB assumtion is simple, each feature is independent.
+Decision tree again evalutes on separable features, in most of the text prediction it is false.

+ ### What is missing in Report?
+ As per assignment, Report of performance should be in terms of DodcID_Score_Method.
+This is not covered.
+The performance of the algorithm is measuerd by evaluating test set and not individual instance is analyzed.
+At this stage I am unware of the method to add new attribute (file name to the training and testing word vector format) which is obtained after StringToWordVector conversion.